cloudoperators/greenhouse/docs/getting-started/operations/processes.md

 It is good practice to also route alerts by Support Group and `severity` to specific Alertmanager receivers (e.g. Slack channels).

+## Lifecycle management of k8s Clusters

+All `Cluster` related alerts, including version expiration and other maintenance tasks are routed to the owning `support_group` of the `Cluster`.

 ## Security Management

 Security posture and vulnerability management is achieved through the [heureka Plugin](https://github.com/cloudoperators/heureka).
-It scans for security violations in running k8s `containers` and displays these by owning `Team` and `service`.
+It scans for security violations in running k8s `containers` and displays these by `support_group` and `service`.

 ## Secret Management

 With secret management in Greenhouse we want to have alerts on expiring `Secrets` in need of rotation.
-These alerts will be routed to the respective owners.
+These alerts will be routed to the respective `support_groups`.
+See [roadmap item](https://github.com/cloudoperators/greenhouse/issues/1211) for further information.